Albert Acevedo

-Albert Acevedo (born May 6, 1983) is a Chilean footballer who currently plays as a defender for Magallanes.
+Albert Alejandro Acevedo Vergara (born May 6, 1983) is a Chilean former footballer who played as a defender.

 Career

+Universidad de Chile

+In 2011, Acevedo joined Universidad de Chile.

 O'Higgins

 In 2014, he won the Supercopa de Chile against Deportes Iquique.

 He participated with the club in the 2014 Copa Libertadores where they faced Deportivo Cali, Cerro Porteño and Lanús, being third and being eliminated in the group stage.

+Magallanes

+After spending two seasons with Magallanes and playing the 2023 Copa Chile final match, he retired from professional football.

 International career

-Acevedo was born in Conchalí.
 As a youth, he participated for Chile in the South American U-20 Championship 2003.

 Personal life

+Acevedo was born in Conchalí, Santiago.

 He graduated as a football manager at INAF (National Football Institute), while playing for Magallanes, alongside his fellows César Cortés and Iván Vásquez.

+Post-retirement

+Following his retirement, he assumed as the youth promotion manager of O'Higgins to support youth players joining the first team.